So what made this, the most famous of road trip buses “Further”, so magical?

 I do feel a little timid to say this.
 I believe I have now discovered that way down in the depth of my own personality there is a true type of magic that exists in the world.
 And so I gave it a name that should instantly aid you on your way to understand it.
 I call it the OZ Factor.

-So, what is the main basis of OZ factor and what makes it happen?
+So, what is the main basis of the OZ factor, and what makes it happen?